Florida SouthWestern State College Admissions Policy

 Since instruction is in English, applicants must demonstrate proficiency in the English language.
-To demonstrate this proficiency, the applicant must submit satisfactory results on one of the following tests, which was taken within the last two years, or meet one of the following criteria:
+To demonstrate this proficiency, if English is not the applicant’s native language, the applicant must submit satisfactory results on one of the following tests: TOEFL iBT (Test of English as a Foreign Language) or IELTS (International English Language Testing System).

-- A high school equivalency diploma based on performance on the General Equivalency Diploma (GED) test, taken in English
+- A high school equivalency diploma based on performance on the General Equivalency Diploma (GED) test, taken in English; or

-- Successful completion of at least 24 credits with a grade point average of at least a 2.0, excluding intensive English language coursework, at a regionally accredited university or college in a country where English is the official language
+- Successful completion of one (1) academic year of study at a recognized/regionally accredited university or college in a country where English is the official language.
+The student will have successfully completed at least 24 credits, excluding intensive English language coursework.

 Provide Proof of Finances